 Economic culture, small arms control and gun culture, cultural dispositions and socio-economic development, socio-economic status of Roma communities, knowledge, algorithms and social practice.

 Active research interests:

-Institutional structures and corresponding legitimation patterns, particularly from the perspective of policy and project implementation, and as a tool for granular and context-specific social intervention.
+Legitimation, institutions, and behavioural patterns, particularly from the perspective of policy and project implementation, and as a tool for granular and context-specific social intervention.

 Data visualisation in social sciences and knowledge communication.